dscig/rumorstance/README.md

 ```

 #### 2. Feature codes
-The below table is the tested rumors drawn from the unconfirmed list of claims on Snopes.com:
+The below table is the tested rumors drawn from the unconfirmed list of claims on Snopes.com.

 <img src="./source/table_tested_rumors.png">

 Please find the detailed codes for each feature:
 ```
+- claim:
 -